Xerox Alto: Architecture

 Unlike most minicomputers of the era, Alto does not support a serial terminal for user interface.
 Apart from an Ethernet connection, the Alto's only common output device is a bi-level (black and white) cathode-ray tube (CRT) display with a tilt-and-swivel base, mounted in portrait orientation rather than the more common "landscape" orientation.
 Its input devices are a custom detachable keyboard, a three-button mouse, and an optional 5-key chorded keyboard (chord keyset).
-The last two items had been introduced by SRI's On-Line System; while the mouse was an instant success among Alto users, the chord keyset never became popular.
+The last two items had been introduced by SRI's On-Line System and the mouse was an instant success among Alto users, but the chord keyset never became popular.

-In the early mice, the buttons were three narrow bars, arranged top to bottom rather than side to side; they were named after their colors in the documentation.
-The motion was sensed by two wheels perpendicular to each other.
+In the early mice, the buttons are three narrow bars, arranged top to bottom rather than side to side; they were named after their colors in the documentation.
+The motion is sensed by two perpendicular wheels.
 These were soon replaced with a ball-type mouse, which was invented by Ronald E. Rider and developed by Bill English.
-These were photo-mechanical mice, first using white light, and then infrared (IR), to count the rotations of wheels inside the mouse.
+These are photo-mechanical mice, first using white light, and then infrared (IR), to count the rotations of wheels inside the mouse.

-The keyboard is interesting in that each key is represented as a separate bit in a set of memory locations.
-As a result, it is possible to read multiple key presses concurrently.
+Each key on the Alto keyboard is represented as a separate bit in a set of memory locations.
+As a result, it is possible to read multiple key presses simultaneously.
 This trait can be used to alter from where on the disk the Alto boots.
 The keyboard value is used as the sector address on the disk to boot from, and by holding specific keys down while pressing the boot button, different microcode and operating systems can be loaded.
-This gave rise to the expression "nose boot" where the keys needed to boot for a test OS release required more fingers than you could come up with.
-Nose boots were made obsolete by the move2keys program that shifted files on the disk so that a specified key sequence could be used.
+This gave rise to the expression "nose boot" where the keys needed to boot for a test OS release requires more fingers than the user can articulate.
+Nose boots were obsoleted by the move2keys program that shifts files on the disk so that a specified key sequence can be used.

-Several other I/O devices were developed for the Alto, including a TV camera, the Hy-Type daisywheel printer and a parallel port, although these were quite rare.
+Several other I/O devices were developed for the Alto, including a television camera, the Hy-Type daisywheel printer and a parallel port, although these were quite rare.
 The Alto could also control external disk drives to act as a file server.
 This was a common application for the machine.